kkrepocom/user-agents-tea/CLA.md

 (including the Traditional Patent License OPTION)
 -------------------------------------------------

-Thank you for your interest in contributing to Intoli, LLC's User-Agents ("We" or "Us").
+Thank you for your interest in contributing to Intoli, LLC's user-agents-tea ("We" or "Us").

 The purpose of this contributor agreement ("Agreement") is to clarify and document the rights granted by contributors to Us.
-To make this document effective, please follow the instructions at https://github.com/intoli/user-agents/blob/master/CONTRIBUTING.md.
+To make this document effective, please follow the instructions at https://github.com/intoli/user-agents-tea/blob/master/CONTRIBUTING.md.

 ### How to use this Contributor Agreement